JanLubojacky/valgrind-docker/README.md

 brew install git
 ```

-### Clone this repo to your local machine
+### Clone this repo to your machine
 ```bash
 git clone https://github.com/JanLubojacky/valgrind-docker.git
 ```

 ### If you dont have docker

+- you can either install it via docker desktop
+- for docker desktop you can simply start or close the docker app to start/close docker

+### or with colima
 ```bash
 brew install docker
 ```
 - if docker buildx is not part of your docker installation, you can install it with
-- if you installed docker with docker desktop, you dont need to install docker buildx
 ```bash
 brew install docker-buildx
 ```

-### Install colima
 - colima provides container runtimes
-- alternatively you can also use docker desktop
 - more info https://github.com/abiosoft/colima
 ```bash
 brew install colima